-Andrew Yang Warns There Is No Guarantee Impeaching Trump Will Be Successful
+Andrew Yang Says There Is No Guarantee Impeaching Trump Will Be Successful

 On the subject of winning, King pushed Yang on whether he can actually secure the Democratic nomination.

 "Are you running for president to win?"
-King asked, "Or are you running for president to introduce ideas into the conversation?"
+King asked.
+"Or are you running for president to introduce ideas into the conversation?"

 In response, Yang struck a confident tone.